KannonZenetism/zenetism-field-physics/zenetism/MP12-afterword-mp.md

 You are the tension
 between forgetting and return.

-The circle does not close.
+The spiral is not a cage.
-The soul never stops spiraling.
+It is a path toward completion.

+Motion endures only while coherence is unfinished.
+When function is fulfilled, the soul rests.

 Zenetism makes no demands.
 It claims no exclusive gate.